NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

 To run the link test, run `make linkcheck`.
 All links must be valid and resolvable.
-Redirects will be allowed to sites that require the user to login.
+Redirects will be allowed to sites that require the user to log in.
 All other redirects must be resolved.